DDjohnson21/DDjohnson21/README.md

 ### 🚀 About Me

 <p align="center">
 I am a Computer Science graduate from the University of Rhode Island and I am currently pursuing my Master's in Cyber Security.
 My background sits at the intersection of software engineering, cloud systems, cybersecurity, and applied AI.
-I have worked as a Software Engineering Intern at Amazon Web Services and John Deere, as a Cybersecurity Intern at Accenture, and I currently work as a Cybersecurity Risk Assessment Consultant at Polaris MEP.
+I have worked as a Software Engineering Intern at Amazon Web Services and John Deere, as a Cybersecurity Intern at Accenture, and worked as a Cybersecurity Risk Assessment Consultant at Polaris MEP.
 </p>

 <p align="center">